FiorellaChilcon/web3-practice/README.md

 0x736189SAJKLB58Ll9D983837a6DB0a8091467cG
 ```
 6. Add the token to a metamask account.
-7. Interact with the contract with the following commands:
+7. Interact with the contract with the following commands: <br>
 Use the following to run functions that change the contract state:
 ```
 npx oz send-tx